josephwilk/functions-as-patterns/README.md

-# Functions as Color :rainbow:
+## Functions as patterns :rainbow:

 Exploring patterns as a means of understanding and documenting functions.